Dandoko/kloto/project_document.md

 Add images here

 ## Usage
 Add link to playable game here if the game is polished
+This repo contains everything required to run the program.
+Clone this repo to run the program on Unity.

 ## Assets
 - [Footsteps Sound Effect](https://assetstore.unity.com/packages/audio/sound-fx/foley/footsteps-essentials-189879)